firmly believe without a doubt that Stempy was a victim of VETERINARY

 In September 2005, Stempy again had a urethral obstruction that unblocked itself just prior to going to see Dr. Thomas.
 Despite his prior history, Dr. Thomas failed to take radiographs and failed to diagnose bladder stones, even though she was told he was obstructed and had been for a day until just prior to coming in.
 She said he just had elevated sperm in his urine and sent him home.
 This event right here is a FAILURE TO DIAGNOSE and is BELOW the standard of care ESPECIALLY with his PRIOR HISTORY of stones WITH THIS VET!

-WHY, please tell us, WHY wouldn't you take an x-ray when you have just been told that he had been blocked for a full day AND that WE suspected stones again?
+WHY in the HELL wouldn't you take an x-ray when you have just been told that he had been blocked for a full day AND that WE suspected stones again?
 Stempy had already had TWO prior episodes WITH HER.
 This is a MAJOR FAILURE on her part.
 She must have had an aversion to using her x-ray machine - was it outdated?
 Looking back on his care, we believe she purposely avoided using her x-ray machine multiple times - when any other vet would have AT LEAST recommended an x-ray!
 VIOLATION?
 We believe so.
 How could the Texas Vet Board just dismiss this case?.

 ONLY TWO WEEKS LATER, Stempy again experienced a urethral obstruction from most likely the SAME STONE.
 FROM MOST LIKELY THE SAME STONE THAT FIRST OBSTRUCTED HIM BACK IN MARCH 2005!
 (Calcium Oxalate stones do NOT dissolve or just disappear - MAJOR FAILURE BY DR. THOMAS - INEXCUSABLE!)
 She AGAIN failed to take radiographs to confirm diagnosis, location, and amount.
 She FAILED to properly wash the stone back to the bladder and tried jamming the catheter in to push the stone back to the bladder.
 She stated in his records that she was unable to collect a urine specimen.
 She sent Stempy home wearing a catheter and scheduled a cystotomy for the coming week.